 Join us for a conversation with Uncle Badger Bates, Travis de Vries, Jennifer Newman and Garry Jones to discuss how we can collectively work towards a non human centric future.

-This Forum is run in conjunction with our current exhibition and to mark NAIDOC Week 2020.
+This Forum was held on 10 July, in conjunction with our previous exhibition and to mark NAIDOC Week 2020.

 Uncle Badger has been a long-time collaborator and friend of Bankstown Arts Centre.
 He is a respected artist from Wilcannia NSW, who has mastered a variety of mediums including printmaking, as well as carving and sculpting with wood, steel, emu egg and stone.
 His works of art incorporate the patterns, landforms, animals, plants and stories of Barkandji country and the Baaka.